vernonclarke/CurveFit/code_guide.md

 from master_functions import *
 ```

-### As an example, 4 responses with different characteristics were generated.
+### In this example, 4 responses with different characteristics are generated.
 The example is provided <span style="font-size: 80%;">(there is no need to repeat steps 1-8 detailed here)</span>:

 1. **setting up:**
 ```python